bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 sort_order: 4
 ---

-# GitHub Enterprise user licences in the B.C. government
+# GitHub Enterprise user licences in the BC government

 All code by B.C. government teams should be open source by default.
 If you have closed-source code and still want to use GitHub, you can work temporarily in a private repository under the GitHub Enterprise licence.